ROCm/rocprofiler-sdk/source/docs/how-to/using-pc-sampling.rst

   Minimum_Interval:       256
   Maximum_Interval:       2147483648

-Please note that on gfx942, ``ROCPROFILER_PC_SAMPLING_METHOD_STOCHASTIC`` requires intervals to be specified in cycles whose value are power of 2.
+Please note that on gfx942, `ROCPROFILER_PC_SAMPLING_METHOD_STOCHASTIC` requires intervals to be specified in cycles, whose values are powers of 2

-To profile a gfx942 accelarated application with ``ROCPROFILER_PC_SAMPLING_METHOD_STOCHASTIC`` PC sampling, one can use the following command:
+To profile a gfx942 accelerated application with ``ROCPROFILER_PC_SAMPLING_METHOD_STOCHASTIC`` PC sampling, one can use the following command:

 .. code-block:: bash